 But it's finally time to say, hey, make sure that your politicians do a good job of running your state.

-Otherwise, you're not gonna benefit.
+Otherwise, you're not going to benefit.

-And you know, by Governor Scott, he's done a great job.
+And, you know, by Governor Scott, he's done a great job.

 And so many people have done a great job.

-The the people that had the intelligence to elect them should really benefit, and that's what we're doing.
+The people that had the intelligence to elect them should really benefit.

 We're creating an incentive.

-We're bringing it down to 20 percent.
+We're bringing it down to 20%.

-Uh we're bringing it down to zero in some cases.
+We're bringing it down to zero in some cases.

-It's the biggest tax cut in the history of our country, and it's gonna spur growth, and it's gonna keep our companies here.
+It's the biggest tax cut in the history of our country.

 Our companies are leaving because the taxes are so high.

-All right, 23 now till the top of the hour on this Friday, toll-free on numbers 800 941.
+All right, 23 now till the top of the hour on this Friday, toll-free on numbers 800-941-Sean.

-Sean, you want to be a part of the program, and that was the president with me two days ago in Harrisburg, Pennsylvania, explaining what his tax plan is all about.
+And that was the president with me two days ago in Harrisburg, Pennsylvania, explaining what his tax plan is all about.

-The chairman of that committee, Kevin Brady joins us now.
+The chairman of that committee, Kevin Brady, joins us now.

-And uh, sir, welcome to the program.
+And, sir, welcome to the program.

 How are you?